Cardinals vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Recent Betting Performance

-- In six games as the underdog over the last 10 matchups, the Cardinals have a record of 1-5.
+- The Cardinals have played as the underdog in six of their past 10 games and have gone 1-5 in those contests.

-- In their last 10 games with an over/under, the Cardinals and their opponents have combined to eclipse the total seven times.
+- In their last 10 matchups with a total posted by sportsbooks, the Cardinals and their foes are 7-3-0 when it comes to hitting the over.

-- The Cardinals' previous 10 matchups have not had a runline posted by bookmakers.

 Cardinals Betting Records & Stats

-- Sportsbooks have implied with the moneyline set for this matchup that the Cardinals have a 51.2% chance of pulling out a win.
+- The Cardinals have an implied victory probability of 48.8% according to the moneyline set for this matchup.

-- Games involving St. Louis have gone over the total set by oddsmakers in 44 of 86 chances this season.
+- St. Louis and its opponents have hit the over in 44 of its 87 games with a total this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!